SWvheerden/tari/RFC/src/RFC-0201_TariScript.md

 * Every feature must be written and implemented separately using the specific and specialised protocol designed for that feature.
 That is, it cannot be used as a dynamic scripting framework on a running blockchain.

-## Tari script - a brief motivation
+## Tari Script - a brief motivation

-The essential idea of Tari script is as follows:
+The essential idea of Tari Script is as follows:

 Given a standard Tari UTXO, we add _additional restrictions_ on whether that UTXO can be included as a valid input in a transaction.